Symmetry, Invariant Manifolds and Flow Reversals in Active Nematic Turbulence

-These ten ECS groups serve as a reduced representation that captures the essential skeleton of the attractor \( \mathcal{X} \)’s dynamics.
-Six of these groups belong to the green category and are natural candidates for mediating transitions between the red and blue regions, i.e., for enabling reversals.
-Figure~\ref{fig:distance_X} shows the distance plot between the trajectory and these ECS groups, highlighting the paths of reversals.
-In particular, the four ECS groups from the red/blue categories, along with those from the green category, are closely approximated by the trajectory.
+These ten ECSs serve as a reduced representation that captures the essential skeleton of the attractor \( \mathcal{X} \)’s dynamics.
+Six of these (`Group 2', shown in green) are natural candidates for mediating transitions between the red and blue regions, i.e., for enabling reversals.
+Figure~\ref{fig:distance_X} shows the distance plot between the trajectory and these ECSs, highlighting the paths of reversals.
+The remaining four ECSs (`Group 1', shown in red/blue), along with those from the green category, are closely approximated by the trajectory.
 For example, in the interval \( [29000\tau, 29200\tau] \), during the first reversal of the series (see also Fig.~\ref{fig:time_series_x}), the distance plot shows that the trajectory first approaches the blue ECS group, with the mean velocity oscillating around \( \langle u \rangle \approx -2 \).
 It then nears some ECSs of the green group, where \( \langle u \rangle \approx 0 \), before finally transitioning to a state where the mean velocity oscillates around \( \langle u \rangle \approx 2 \) and closely follows the red ECS group.